alagamai/cypress-bdd-cucumber-html-report/README.md

 8. Update the file as below
   	  jsonDir: 'cypress/cucumber-json/',     // Do not add file name here; only the folder path should be given
    	 reportPath: 'cypress/cucumber-json/cucumber-report.html',
+9. execute test using sudo npx cypress run
-9. Run the tool as below to generate html report from json file sudo node cucumber-html-report.js
+10. Run the tool as below to generate html report from json file sudo node cucumber-html-report.js